RubaP/MOSAIC/README.md

 To the best of our knowledge, there has been no attempt to generate event summary that includes both topics and their associated users’ emotional reactions.

 ### What can MOSAIC do?
+#### 1. Generate Event Summary
+Given a collection of tweets and small [emotional seed](Resources) that contains word to emotion mapping, our framework generates an event summary over time by summarizing each hot topic discussed with a representative tweet and emotional reaction as a probability distribution over predefined set of emotions.

 Following figure shows an example of the summary generated using MOSAIC on 3M tweets collected over a period of 60 days during the COVID-19 outbreak.
 <p align="center">
 <img src="SampleSummary/covidOutbreak.PNG" width="600" align="center">